 Maybe it’s just us, but for most of our lives, investing sounded like one of those old, dusty words only used by seasoned finance execs while eating a hefty steak dinner with their fraternity brothers.
 Well, folks, today is a new day.

 Regardless of whether you think you’ll ever invest, it’s important to know a few things before you start.
-Ariel Andersen Fortunato, a certified financial planner at Society of Grownups, shared with Swirled the following five major pieces of advice everyone needs to hear before diving into their first investment (or before running for the hills and away from investments altogether).
+Ariel Anderson Fortunato, a certified financial planner at Society of Grownups, shared with Swirled the following five major pieces of advice everyone needs to hear before diving into their first investment (or before running for the hills and away from investments altogether).

 1. Investing is not just for the elite.

 If we could scream it from the mountaintop, we would.
 You don’t need to be a millionaire or a financial adviser to know how to invest.
 Even crazier: You may already be investing without realizing it.

 “Most people are already investing in their 401(k) and usually don’t realize that’s an investment,” said Fortunato.
 “Just stating that could take some of the fear out of it.”